This article takes about 5minutes to read and maybe a few more minutes to review key points!

 If you suffer from ITBCS I highly suggest you consult a rehab specialist in running/cycling who can do a thorough assessment of your mechanics and musculoskeletal imbalances.
 Rehab/prehab should focus on both form retraining and correcting the imbalances.
 The longer you wait to deal with the issue the longer it will take to heal since the ITB is a thick, stubborn and strong fascia.
 The symptoms will diminish only when biomechanical improvements occur, releasing tension on the joints and creating proper alignment from the hip down to the knee and to tibia & fibula.
 The surrounding muscles will be advantage and should fire with proper timing.

-Sports rehab specialists, coaches and passionate athletes reading this article and interested in learning more about ITB compression syndrome I offer an 8hrs course specifically on assessment, treatment, prevention including prehab exercises & drills for the runner and cyclist.
+Sports rehab specialists, coaches and passionate athletes reading this article and interested in learning more about ITB compression syndrome I offer an 8hrs to 20hrs courses specifically on assessment, treatment, prevention including prehab exercises & drills for the runner and cyclist.

 Biomechanical causes of ITB Compression in endurance cyclists and mountain runners

 Stay in touch, email me your thoughts!